turbot/guardrails-samples/policy_packs/gcp/storage/enforce_uniform_access_on_buckets/README.md

 primary_category: ["storage"]
 ---

-# Enforce Uniform Access Control is Enabled for GCP Storage Buckets
+# Enforce Uniform Access is Enabled for GCP Storage Buckets

-Enforcing Uniform Access Control for GCP Storage Buckets is crucial to ensure consistent and centralized management of access permissions, reducing the risk of unauthorized access and potential data breaches.
+Enforcing Uniform Access for GCP Storage Buckets is crucial to ensure consistent and centralized management of access permissions, reducing the risk of unauthorized access and potential data breaches.
 This control helps streamline the administration of security policies, ensuring all objects within a bucket inherit the same access controls, thus maintaining data integrity and security.

-This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for storage buckets:
+This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for Storage buckets:

-- Enforce uniform access control is enabled for storage buckets
+- Set uniform access

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_uniform_access_on_buckets/settings)**